Vis01/Vis01/README.md

 # Vishnu Jangid

 ## About Me
-Hello there!
-I'm Vishnu Jangid, a passionate and dedicated Computer Science enthusiast with a keen interest in exploring and implementing innovative technologies.
-Currently pursuing a B.Tech in Computer Science and Engineering from the Indian Institute of Information Technology, Una.
-I thrive in collaborative environments where I can contribute my skills and learn from others.
+Hey there!
+I'm Vishnu Jangid, a graduate from IIIT Una with a passion for all things tech.
+I've got my hands dirty with React.js, Node.js, and Blockchain, and during my internship, I worked a cool team in building a decentralized app.
+But it's not all serious stuff—I love a good challenge, which is probably why I've tackled creating an YouTube-clone and a crowdfunding Dapp.
+Beyond coding, you'll find me actively participating in programming competitions and being part of the awesome coding community at FORCE.
+I'm all about problem-solving, a tech enthusiast at heart, and ready to dive into any project with a collaborative spirit.
+Let's make some cool things happen! 🚀.

 - **Location:** Delhi, India
 - **Email:** vishnu.j8503@gmail.com